Click HERE for map

 The ES Fox Observatory is a roll-off roof observatory of 80 sq. m (864 sq.ft.) consisting of a 7.3m x7.3 m (24 ft x24 ft) observing room and a 3.7 m by 7.3 m (12 ft x 24 ft) warmup/control room.
 The building was designed by Patrick Johnson PJ Design (with input from BAS) and built by Domm Construction, both local firms.
 Construction was completed in Spring, 2011 and formal opening occurred Sep 17, 2011.

 The ES Fox Observatory is located on the property of the Bluewater Outdoor Education Centre located at 3092 Bruce Rd 13 between Wiarton and Oliphant Ontario.
 Note that astronomy events are organized by BAS and not the Outdoor Ed Centre and their staff will have only general information about our events.
 Click the COMING EVENTS link on the HOME page for detailed information and the CONTACT US link to send us an email.
-A full summary of BAS Events is available here: BAS EVENTS FOR 2017
+A full summary of BAS Events is available here: BAS CLUB EVENTS 2017

 An aerial view of the ES Fox Observatory

 ES Fox Observatory is located at 3092 Bruce Rd 13 (8 km W of Wiarton ON,

 Construction on the ES Fox Observatory started in the Fall of 2010